 As ridiculous as this might sound, my doctors think I’m allergic to Seattle.
 At least the rainy seasons anyway.
-After my trip to the ICU in January and a lot of testing, my body has struggled here.
+After getting sick in January and a lot of testing, my body has struggled here.
 I’ve constantly had a cough since moving here and am on permanent medication.
 This isn’t normal and I’d really like to get off it.

 Finally, Seattle is expensive.
 Even my rent is increasing!
 While I have the option to rent month-to-month after my lease ends in the fall, it’s going to be an additional $500 a month extra unless I sign a new lease.
 Youch.

 Of course, there are some really great things about Seattle that I will miss!
 I’ve made a few good friends and I’ll miss how beautiful it is here.